jessepav/lacygoill-wiki-backup/vim/config.md

 From `:h :setl`:

    > If the option does not have a local value the global value is set.

 ##
+## How should I reset an option in a `b:undo_*` variable?

+    set option<

+It should work as expected for all type of options:

+   - buffer-local
+   - window-local
+   - global or local to buffer
+   - global or local to window

+---

+You could also try this:

+    " for buffer-local and window-local options
+    setl option<
+       ^

+    " for global or local to buffer, and global or local to window options set option<
+      ^

+But it would be confusing to maintain these settings.
+You would probably end up using sometimes `setl` instead of `set`.
+Besides,  what if  a buffer-local  option becomes  a global  or local  to buffer option in the future?
+You probably won't replace `setl` with `set`.

+##
 ## In my vimrc, I need to add/remove a value inside a comma-separated list of values for an option.